woodcock3/lcc11-emails/src/emails/citizenship-group-ceremony.md

 - photographic ID (for example a passport, driving licence or biometric residence permit)
 - this confirmation email

 This ceremony is a group ceremony.
-Each new citizens can bring 1 guest with them.
+Each new citizen can bring 1 guest with them.

 ## The Ceremony
 You will be welcomed into British Citizenship by the West Yorkshire Lieutenancy or the Lord Mayor.
 During the ceremony you will repeat the oath and pledge after a registrar.
 A copy of the oath and pledge is below.
-Upon completion of your pledge of commitment, you will become a British citizen.
+Upon completion of your pledge of commitment, you will become a British citizen and receive your certificate.

 ### Oath and pledge
-Please choose from one of following the oaths:
+Please choose from one of the following oaths:

 **Swear by Oath:**